XPMUser/XPMUser.github.io/README.md

 ## Prodigy Definitive Edition

 Prodigy Definitive Edition is somehow different.
 All versions are open-source instead of closed-source.
-Unlike the rest of the versions, these versions has more features which have been added in with no extra configuration required!
+Unlike the rest of the versions, these versions have more features which have been added in with no extra configuration required!

 Lets scratch the surface shall we?